Courtlook User Guide

 See Troubleshooting Courtlook court data access issues

-Case Watch subscription- for e-mail notification of case updates
+Case Watch- get e-mail notification of case updates

 Our Case Watch service lets you subscribe to receive automatic e-mails whenever the court adds/modifies info on the case.
+Legal professionals also use it to be aware of things like new filings (whether e-filed or not), hearings and docket notes.
 The general public can use this as a stand-alone service, for a fee of $2.99 per case.
-Legal professionals also use it, to be aware of things like new filings, hearings and docket notes.
 As of fall 2016, Judici waives the charge for Case Watch subscriptions to all subscribers to our Courtlook service.

 Check your subscribed services on the Services tab on your account.
 If you don't have a Courtlook subscription, then Case Watch subscriptions won't be free.